Trois crayons

-Trois crayons (/fr/; three pencils) is a drawing technique using three colors of chalk: red (sanguine), black (a type of oil shale), and white.
+Trois crayons (/fr/; three pencils) is a drawing technique using three colors of chalk: red (sanguine), black (charcoal or black stone), and white.
 The paper used may be a mid-tone such as grey, blue, or tan.
 Among numerous others, French painters Antoine Watteau and François Boucher drew studies of figures and drapery aux trois crayons.
 The technique was, most notably, pioneered and popularised by the Flemish master Peter Paul Rubens.

 Aux deux crayons uses only two colors, frequently black and white, as seen in many of Pierre-Paul Prud'hon's drawings.